MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 {% endentityview %}
 ```

-By default, the entityview object will be given the variable name entityview.
+By default, the entityview object is given the variable name entityview.
 Optionally, a different variable name can be provided.

 ```
 {% entityview my_view = logical_name:'contact', name:"Active Contacts" %}